-The use of University Student Housing recreation facilities will be restricted in order to continue to maintain healthy communities.
-Students are expected to abide by all posted signage in regards to the use of facilities.
+The use of University Student Housing recreation facilities will be evaluated on an on-going basis in order to continue to maintain healthy communities.
+Students are expected to abide by all posted signage in regard to the use of facilities.

 Outdoor facilities are available on campus and intramural fields are located near the Outdoor Recreation building.
 To prevent broken windows, please do not play athletic games close to the residence halls.
 Most Hall Councils have equipment available for check-out at the hall front desks.
 For organized outdoor events, please check with an RA or CD for information on how to reserve a space.

-For those students that have a religious practice that is in conflict with the outlined University Student Housing Community Standards or Contract, please contact your Community Director to see if an accommodation or exception can be made.
+For those students that have a religious practice that conflicts with the outlined University Student Housing Community Standards or Contract, please contact your Community Director to see if an accommodation or exception can be made.